vacp2p/roadmap/content/vac/rfc/culture/rfc-culture-establishment-2024q4.md

 ## Description

-This commitment involves creating a plan using Notion documentation and implementing RFC culture through communication with teams in the IFT ecosystem.
+This commitment involves creating a plan using Notion documentation and the initiation of implementing RFC culture through communication with teams in the IFT ecosystem.
 The effort will align with critical project milestones, ensuring that no information is published prematurely.
 The focus will be on creating a task list for communication and a go-to resource (in Notion) for information about RFC